cjlee112/respectmail/README.rst

 It will ask you for IMAP server password(s), get INBOX and Sent mail headers, analyze data and perform the triage.
-It tells you how many messages it triaged to each category, and how many were indeterminate (left in your INBOX).
-I typically run this in interactive mode (-i) so I can manually inspect / resume the triage process if something goes wrong (this is alpha code!).
+It tells you how many messages it triaged to each category, and how many were indeterminate (moved to StrangersINBOX).
+Because I'm a paranoid software developer, I typically run this in interactive mode (-i) so I can manually inspect / resume the triage process if something goes wrong, but that is in no way necessary.

-You should then use your regular email client to look at the folders Requests, FYI and Closed.
+You should then use your regular email client to look at the folders Requests, FYI, Closed and StrangersINBOX.
 For messages that were incorrectly categorized, move them to the right folder.
 If a message is not of interest to you, pick between the following options:

 * Blacklist: if you never want to see messages from this sender again, move the message to the Blacklist folder.
+Note that messages left in StrangersINBOX will be *automatically* blacklisted at the time of the next triage, so you do not need to move them to the Blacklist folder.
 * if the message is not of interest to you, but you don't want to blacklist the sender, either move it to Junk or simply delete it.

-Do the same assessment for the "indeterminate" messages remaining in your INBOX.

 Messages that are unlikely to be of interest to you (but not blacklisted) are triaged to JunkTriage.
 If you wish, you can inspect this